Reviews You Can Rely On

 Credit: Matt Bento

 Of the two-person tents, the Hyperlite Mountain Gear UltaMid 2 without floor or mesh accessories is the clear winner.
-This shelter weights only 23.8 ounces for 63 square feet of internal space and a peak height 64 inches.
+This shelter weighs only 23.8 ounces for 63 square feet of internal space and a peak height of 64 inches.
 There's a catch, though: no vestibules means you'll have to store your gear or cook in the same space as you sleep.
 Adding the pricey mesh accessory for bugs will cut into the interior space, and adding the floor accessory will also add to the already high price.

 Modular add-ons are quite common to make a tent adaptable for different seasons.
 Many shelters allow you to add in bug netting, floors, or other components.
 Keep in mind that when shopping, you need to consider the weight of any of these extras you might require and add it to your packed trail weight.
 You can also take these parts off to strip weight away.